RedRiotTank/Alpha-Beta-pruning-heuristic-for-parchis/README.md

 # Alpha-Beta pruning + heuristic for a simplified parchis game.

-WARNING: that's a repository for academic purposes, it may contain errors or bad habits.
+WARNING: this repository is for academic purposes only, it may contain errors or bad habits.

+Subject: AI 2ºGrade, 3º practice.